kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 ## Kinematic simulation

-Suspension kinematics is the study of the movement and geometry of a vehicle's suspension system, without consideration of forces.
+Suspension kinematics is the study of the geometry and motion of a vehicle's suspension system, without consideration of forces.
 The motion of the suspension system can be modified to change how the tire is presented to the road.
-Consequently, this presents an opportunity for designers to adjust the design the of the suspension system to tune the ride comfort and handling performance of the vehicle.
+Consequently, this presents an opportunity for designers to adjust the design the of the suspension to tune the ride and handling characteristics of the vehicle.

-Computer simulation is frequently used to analyze the suspension system as the analysis of spatial mechanisms can be unintuitive.
+Computer simulation is frequently used to analyze suspension kinematics since spatial mechanisms can be unintuitive to understand.
 To perform this analysis, a virtual model of the suspension system is created using a list of suspension coordinates.
 This model can then be articulated through its range of motion and analyzed.
-A visualization of the kinematic model is shown in the figure below.
+A visualization of the kinematic model is shown in the animation below.

 <video autoplay loop mute controls poster="/assets/images/2023-02-05/ek-heave-animation.jpg">
   <source src="/assets/images/2023-02-05/ek-heave-animation.webm" type="video/webm">